37. Artur : Burden

 Another wet slap around my leg and rifle.
 A gluttonous gurgling.
 The rifle clanked across the ground being carried away.
 The flesh started to give way.
 Crying out in panic going for the pistol I fired wildly into the darkness.
 My aim disrupted by the vicious and irregular force of the invisible tendril pulling me towards a crevice.

 Emptying the magazine the slide held itself back.
 I didn’t have a way out.
 I’d be eaten alive.
 Clawing at the ground saw no holds to grip onto.
-Closee to the pure black fissure.
+Closer to the pure black fissure.
 Closer and closer.
 A flash, two flashes.
 The pain subsiding and tendril's grip faltering.
-Let loose scampering back into Bishop grabbing me by the shoulder and dragging me back yelling reassurance that he had me secure.
+Let loose scampering back into Bishop grabbing me by the shoulder and dragging me back yelling as I wailed.

 With Strider slamming the barricade back into place Bishop immediately went to my wounds.
 My injuries tended to I wrapped the coat they leant me tight around my body still jittering with shock.
 Offering some water I drank from the canteen with enthusiasm.
 Focussing my breathing I found my hands were a little steadier and chest pains began to dull.
 Sitting steady protected by both Strider and Bishop in the secure room they looked curiously towards me.